GM and Cruise announce first mass-production self-driving car

 That means they have all the components in place, that “when the software’s ready,” Vogt added, they can remove the drivers and operate safely on roads.

-Doug Parks, GM’s VP of Autonomous Technology and Vehicle Execution, explained that he has been involved in design of Volt, and Bolt EV.
-Throughout, they knew this could be a platform that eventually led towards autonomous capabilities.
+Doug Parks, GM’s VP of Autonomous Technology and Vehicle Execution, explained that he has been involved in the design of Volt, and Bolt EV.
+Throughout, they knew this could be a platform that eventually led toward autonomous capabilities.
 All were “on the way to enabling what Kyle just announced, the first mass-produced, autonomous high-volume car.”

-“It’s making the changes to the design so that we can build that on the line at Orion’s assembly center,” Parks explained, talking about how this includes working with suppliers to get parts ready and that was what was accomplished with its generation two test cars.
+“It’s making the changes to the design so that we can build that on the line at Orion’s assembly center,” Parks explained, talking about how this includes working with suppliers to get parts ready and that was what was accomplished with its generation-two test cars.

 This latest vehicle is a production-ready design, Parks said.
 What that means is that it has “full redundancy” throughout the autonomous system, so that it’s ready mechanically and from a sensor and software perspective to “fail operationally and be safe.”

-The vehicle will be based on a third-generation Chevrolet Bolt EV platform, and will be produced at the automaker’s Orion, Michigan facility, which is where they previously announced they would be producing their Bolt test cars.
+The vehicle will be based on a third-generation Cruise self-driving platform, using the Chevrolet Bolt, and will be produced at the automaker’s Orion, Michigan facility, which is where they previously announced they would be producing their Bolt test cars.

 This isn’t an announcement that means self-driving cars will be available on roads to consumers tomorrow; Park said there’s still “a lot of work to be done” before that can happen.